-Maple adds a wonderful dimension to this already-delicious dessert, made even richer by the addictive toffee sauce.
+Maple adds a wonderful dimension to this already-delicious French-Toast Bread Pudding, made even richer by the addictive toffee sauce.

 Preheat oven to 325°.
 Butter a 9x9-inch glass baking dish.
 Toss bread with 3 tablespoons melted butter.
 Toast in oven until bread just starts to brown, 10 minutes; stir bread occasionally to toast evenly.
 Remove and place in a large bowl to cool.
 Whisk remaining melted butter, eggs, yolks, cream, maple syrup, spices, and salt together.
 Put bread and raisins into a gallon zip-top bag and add egg mixture.
 Squeeze the air out of the bag and seal; then use your hands to work egg into bread.
 Let soak 15 minutes; then pour into prepared baking dish.
 Bake until custard is set and top is nicely browned, about 50 minutes.
 Cool slightly; serve with warm rum-spiked maple-toffee sauce (recipe below).